Residential boarding and hostle accomodation in educational facilities

 Leaving isolation under exceptional circumstances

-Boarding school students must not leave the place where they are isolating until their isolation has ended (see below), except on any of the grounds set out in regulation 9(6) of the Health Protection (Coronavirus) (International Travel) (Scotland) Regulations 2020.
+Boarding school students must not leave the place where they are isolating until their isolation has ended (see below), except on any of the grounds set out in regulation 32(2) of the International Travel Regulations.

-Any members of a bubble that have isolated together from red list countries should remain in isolation until all members have served 10 days quarantine, leaving quarantine on Day 11.
-Arrivals from amber list countries are advised to end isolation only when a negative Day 2 PCR test result is received, when a less restrictive isolation is expected to continue until after Day 10.
+Any members of a bubble that have isolated together should remain in isolation until all members have served the 10 days quarantine, leaving quarantine on Day 11.

-If the result of a boarding school student’s Day 8 test (Day 2 in the case of amber list) is inconclusive, the bubble should stay in quarantine until they take an additional test and receive a negative result, or 14 days have elapsed with no symptoms in any members of the bubble.
-The local Health Protection Team can help interpret what to do when non-standard results are received or when multiple / sequential positive results are received for the same bubble.
+If the result of a boarding school student’s Day 8 testis inconclusive, a repeat test is advised for them, but they can be released if after 14 days no positive PCR or COVID symptoms have arisen.
+Management of the rest of the bubble should be determined with input from the local Health Protection Team who can help interpret what to do when non-standard results are received or when multiple / sequential positive results are received for the same bubble.

 Once isolation is over, boarding school students are no longer required to meet the restrictions set out in this guidance.
 However, schools should continue to manage all boarding school students in line with the Coronavirus (COVID-19): guidance on reducing the risks in schools.